 Getting Started: The Competitive Landscape

 In the beginning stages of a refresh, taking stock of the marketplace and conducting a competitive analysis helps in assessing what similar brands are doing, either right or wrong.
 Examining the marketplace provides an idea where the strengths and weakness present themselves.
-It is important to adapt to the changes that are happening in the
+It is important to adapt to the changes that are happening in the industry, while keeping brand vision authentic.

 Positioning: Visual Consistency